zplab/protocols/computer protocols/zplab Python Environment.md

     Here’s a [quick guide](http://conda.pydata.org/docs/test-drive.html) to Anaconda, though note that for basic use you don’t need to know any of this.

 - Install the basic suite of zplab tools into the root miniconda environment.
 Ignore any message about needing to activate the `root` environment: the root (aka `base`) environment is active by default.
+(On macs, you may need to first do `export MACOSX_DEPLOYMENT_TARGET=10.9` for freeimage to compile correctly.)

 ```
 cat > user_env.yml << EOF